Copy and paste the below script into your own website or blog to embed this book.

 I do not believe that this diet approach will help everyone with thyroid disease, but in accord with the published studies, nearly every person who was able to lower his or her iodine intake saw dramatic improvements in thyroid function.

-Alan Christianson, NMD, author of the New York Times bestselling book The Adrenal Reset Diet, is a naturopathic medical doctor who specializes in natural endocrinology with a focus on thyroid disorders.
+Alan Christianson, NMD, author of the New York Times bestsellers The Adrenal Reset Diet, The Metabolism Reset Diet, and The Thyroid Reset Diet, is a naturopathic medical doctor who specializes in natural endocrinology with a focus on thyroid disorders.
 He founded Integrative Health, a physician group dedicated to helping people with thyroid disease and weight-loss resistance regain their health.
-He has been named a Top Doctor in Phoenix magazine, and has appeared on national TV shows and in numerous print media.
+He has been named a Top Doctor in Phoenix magazine and has appeared on national TV shows and in numerous print media.
 Dr. Christianson lives in Phoenix with his wife and their two children.
-Visit him at DrChristianson.com.